Applying: Frequently Asked Questions

 Admission to UB is highly competitive, and our students are exceptionally talented.
 Among the fall 2012 incoming freshman class, 48 percent scored 1200 or higher on the SAT (critical reading and math), and 35 percent were in the top 10 percent of their high school class.
 In addition, all of our applicants have completed rigorous coursework in high school.
 Information taken from the SUNY Supplemental Application is also considered.
 Learn more about UB’s admission criteria.

 We request mid-year grades from many applicants.
 It just means we want to learn more about you before we make a decision.
 Typically students who do not have scores at or near a 90% (3.1/4.0 grading scale) and an 1100 math and reading SAT score or a 24 ACT composite may be asked to submit mid-year grades.

 It is our policy that we receive the standardized test scores directly from the testing agencies.

-Freshman decisions start to go out in mid-February.
+Freshman decisions start to go out in early March.